johnrobertlawson/evac/README.md

-evac
-===
+# **evac**

 Ensemble Verification and Creation.
 An evolution of my WEM package.
+Written in Python 3.5.

 NOT TESTED YET - still refactoring WEM.